jamm3e3333/js-test-translator/README.md

 - When the request is sent from the client to this endpoint the function `translate` is executed and will send the request to the DEPL API with the specified parameters.
 The function will then return a response from the server, which is sent back to the client.

 2. GET `{{url}}/`
-- When the request is sent to this endpoint the whole frontend app is served to the client.
+- When the request is sent to this endpoint, the whole frontend app is served to the client.

 3. GET `{{url}}*`
-- In case the client will try to add some parameters withing the get method the server will return the 404 - page not found.
+- In case the client will try to add some parameters within the `GET` method the server will return the 404 - page not found.

 ## Frontend
 Frontend runs on node.js too.
 It's created with simple JS/html/css and hbs templates.